clhenrick/portfolio/pages/cv.md

 *February, 2012 - May, 2013*
 Berkeley, CA

-Assisted [Avalon](http://avalontravelbooks.com/)'s in-house Cartography Studio with creating new maps and updating existing maps for printed and ebook travel guide series including titles such as [Moon Handbooks](http://moon.com/), [Rick Steve's](https://www.ricksteves.com/), and [Let's Go](http://www.letsgo.com/).
+Assisted [Avalon Travel](http://avalontravelbooks.com/)'s in-house Cartography Studio with creating new maps and updating existing maps for printed and ebook travel guide series including titles such as [Moon Handbooks](http://moon.com/), [Rick Steve's](https://www.ricksteves.com/), and [Let's Go](http://www.letsgo.com/).

 - Sourced, analyzed, & processed open geospatial data to create professional quality cartographic products.
 - Edited and created up to 60 maps per book that conformed to Avalon’s brand, cartographic style, and layout standards.
 - Converted legacy Macromedia Freehand files to a modern Adobe Illustrator file format standard.
 - Designed and implemented a practical workflow for incorporating GIS data into map production through the use of MAPublisher, QGIS, and other open-source tools.
-- Created a database schema to store geocoded Point of Interest data.
+- Designed a data schema to store geocoded Point of Interest data to automate map making.
 - Wrote Javascript to automate tasks in Adobe Illustrator with the Scriptographer plug-in.
 - Designed and structured a spatial data file server.